-The biggest investment you will make in your lifetime will probably be the purchase of a home.
-So before you sign on the dotted line, you must be certain that the "title" of the property is clear of any other claims.
+The biggest investment you will make in your life will probably be the purchase of a home.
+Before closing on the house, you will want to know that no individual or entity has a right, claim or lien to the property.

 Determining that your rights and interests to the property are clear is the business of a title company.

-The title company performs an extensive search on the title history of the property.
-The title company can almost always find any title problems that may arise and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the property's title history.
+Through its research, the title company can usually find any title problems and have these problems cleared-up before you close on the property.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.